ocristian/java-box/lambdas-and-streams/README.md

 What does "this" mean in a Lambda

-- "this" referes to the enclosing object, not the lambda itself
+- "this" refers to the enclosing object, not the lambda itself
-- Thinf of "this" as final predefined local
+- Think of "this" as final predefined local
-- Remmember the Lambda is an ANNONYMOUS FUNCTION
+- Remember the Lambda is an ANNONYMOUS FUNCTION
 	- its not associate with class
 	- Therefore there can be on "this" for the Lambda